-Additional Assessment: All honors students completed proposals and proposal presentations with scores of 80% or better.
+Additional Assessment: All honors students (n = 15) completed proposals and proposal presentations with scores of 80% or better.
 All senior Honors students successfully defended their Honors Theses/Projects.

 Assessment Plan: Based on the results, no changes in the assessment process are planned for the next academic year.
-Faculty continue to discuss opportunities for an online post-baccalaureate program as well as an online major and/or undergraduate certificate program to better prepare speech-language pathology assistants.
-Faculty reported a concern coverage for teaching with a significantly increased number of rising juniors in the program.
-A clinical instructor is in the process of being hired to support this need.
+The faculty continue to discuss opportunities for an online post-baccalaureate program as well as an online major and/or undergraduate certificate program to better prepare speech-language pathology assistants.
+Faculty reported a concern coverage for teaching with an increased number of students enrolled in the major persisting this year.